 Mild cognitive impairment is a notable change in thinking skills that's limited, for the most part, to a narrow set of problems, such as impairment only in memory.
-It generally doesn't prevent a person from carrying out everyday tasks and being socially engaged.
+Changes in concentration, attention or mental quickness may also be observed.
+Mild cognitive impairment generally doesn't prevent a person from carrying out everyday tasks and being socially engaged.

 Researchers and physicians are still learning much about mild cognitive impairment.
 For many people, the condition eventually progresses to Alzheimer's disease or another disorder causing dementia.

 Other people experience little progression in memory loss, and they don't develop the whole spectrum of symptoms associated with dementia.